Skip to main content

 • The research is commissioned by VisitEngland, VisitScotland and Visit Wales and is conducted by BVA BDRC.

-• The latest report for Scotland looks at intended trips between April and September 2024.
+• The latest report for Scotland looks at intended trips between November 2024 and March 2025.
 The report looks at those who state they intend to visit Scotland and also the intentions of those resident in Scotland.

-• The next Scotland report will be available in August 2024.
+• The next Scotland report will be available in March 2025.

 Domestic sentiment tracker: Scotland level summary

-Published May 2024
+Published November 2024

 1. Executive summary

-The latest report for Scotland is based on data collected from fieldwork conducted between February and April 2024.
-It reports on intended UK trips for April to September 2024.
+The latest report for Scotland is based on data collected from fieldwork conducted between July and October 2024.
+It reports on intended UK trips for November 2024 to March 2025.

-• The general impact of the cost-of-living crisis
+The impact of the cost-of-living crisis

-• The impact of the cost-of-living crisis on travel intentions
+The impact of the cost-of-living crisis on travel intentions

 • "spending less on eating out"